adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 1 memcpy kind of funny that in the example its printed wrong for the sake of the viewer, that kind of threw me off for a couple minutes honlestly

 task 2 was kind of super easy the one thing was returning the first instance of the char which kinda stumped me but only for a few mminutes, so nice

+task 3 took me a whole but i arrived at a reasonable solution i think